CamjamPNG/reuntaped/README.md

-# Reduct
+# Reuntape
-the revolt.chat client held together by duct tape and bad code
+The revolt.chat client re-taped and then uptaped from the one that's ripped apart from bad code!